 Are you thinking about becoming an ultrasound technician in West Virginia?
 If the answer is “yes”, you’ll have the opportunity to enter one of the most-popular careers in the region.
-An ultrasound technician is a versatile care provider who handles using diagnostic imaging equipment to perform examinations on patients at facilities ranging from hospitals to physicians offices and outpatient clinics.
-The position doesn’t have extensive prerequisites (training and certification prerequisites can often be completed within 12 months), and may serve as a helpful initial step towards higher-level positions in the healthcare industry.
+The position of diagnostic medical sonographer and ultrasound technician doesn’t have extensive prerequisites, training and certification prerequisites can often be completed within 12 to 24 months, and may serve as a helpful initial step towards higher-level positions in the healthcare industry across West Virginia.

 Becoming an ultrasound technician in West Virginia